NoelFB/foster-ts/api.md

 ##### extends [Component](#class-component)
 ### Members
  - **percent**:`number`

+	Gets the current Percent of the Tween

  - **duration**:`number`

+	Gets the current Duration of the Tween

+ - **value**:`number`

+	The value of the Tween at the current Percent

  - **from**:`number`

+	From value of the Tween (when percent is 0)

  - **to**:`number`

+	To value of the Tween (when percent is 1)

  - **ease**:`(number)=>number`

+	Easer function (ex.
+Linear would be (p) => { return p; }) Alternatively, use the static Ease methods

  - **step**:`(number)=>void`

+	Callback when the Tween is updated, returning the current Value

  - **removeOnComplete**:`boolean`

+	If the Tween should be removed upon completion

 ### Methods
  - **constructor**():`void`
  - **start**(`duration:number, from:number, to:number, ease:(number)=>number, step:(number)=>void, removeOnComplete?:boolean`):`Tween`

+	Initializes the Tween and begins running

  - **restart**():`Tween`

+	Restarts the current Tween

  - **resume**():`Tween`

+	Resumes the current tween if it was paused

  - **pause**():`Tween`

+	Pauses the current tween if it was active

  - **update**():`void`

+	Upates the tween (automatically called when its Entity is updated)

+ - **Tween.create**(`on:Entity`):`Tween`

+	Creates a new tween on an existing entity

 # class Vector
 ### Members